Neelam-jat/King-County-House-Sales-Analysis-Dashboard/README.md

 3. **Tableau Visualization**
     - Import the cleaned data into Tableau.
     - Build interactive visuals:
+        - Filter by month/year, living area, lot size.
-        - Daily average house sales price
+        - Daily average house sales price by selected month/year.
-        - Map of sales by region
+        - Map of sales by region.
-        - Distribution of house prices, bedrooms, bathrooms
+        - Distribution of house prices, bedrooms, bathrooms.
-        - View vs condition heatmap
+        - View vs condition heatmap with average prices.
-        - Filters for month, year built, sqft living, and lot size

 4. **Review & Usage**
     - Refer to the screenshot (`King County House Sales.png`) for a quick overview.
     - Open the Tableau workbook (`KingCountyHouseSales_Dashboard.twbx`) for full interactivity.

 ---

-## 💡 Business Questions & Answers
+## 💼 Business Questions & Answers

+**1. How do house sales and prices change across different months and years?**
+   - The dashboard allows users to filter by month and year.
+Average house prices fluctuate over time, with some months showing higher average prices, e.g., May 2014 peaked near $600,000.

-**1. What is the daily average house sale price in King County for July 2014?**
+**2. What is the distribution of house prices in King County?**
-   - The daily average price fluctuates around $500,000, showing a stable market during the month.

-**2. How are house prices distributed?**
-   - Most houses are sold in the $200,000–$700,000 range, with fewer sales above $1 million.
+   - Most houses are sold in the $200,000–$700,000 range.
+High-priced sales ($1M+) are less frequent.

-**3. Which areas see the most house sales?**
+**3. Which regions have the highest sales and prices?**
-   - The Seattle metropolitan region shows higher sales activity, as seen on the map.
+   - The Seattle metropolitan area and north King County show higher sales activity and prices, as illustrated by the interactive map.

-**4. What are the most common property features?**
+**4. How do property features (bedrooms, bathrooms, living area) relate to sale price?**
-   - Most homes have 3–4 bedrooms and 2–3 bathrooms; living area typically ranges from 1,000–3,000 sqft.
+   - Most homes have 3–4 bedrooms, 2–3 bathrooms, and living areas between 1,000–3,000 sqft.
+   - More bedrooms and bathrooms generally correlate with higher prices, but outliers exist.

-**5. How do condition and view impact sales?**
+**5. How do house condition and view affect sale prices?**
+   - The View vs Condition heatmap shows:
-   - Houses with "No View" and average conditions are most common.
-"Good" or "Excellent" views are rare and likely command higher prices.
+     - Houses with "Very Good" conditions and "Excellent" views fetch the highest average prices (often above $1M).
+     - "No View" properties have lower average prices, regardless of condition.
+     - Condition upgrades add significant value, especially for houses with a view.

+**6. How does lot size and living area impact sales?**
+   - Larger living areas and lot sizes correspond to higher prices, but most sales fall within moderate ranges (living area < 3,000 sqft, lot < 10,000 sqft).

-**6. Are there seasonal or daily trends?**
+**7. Are there seasonal or market trends visible in the data?**
-   - No drastic daily price changes in July 2014, indicating consistent buyer activity.
+   - Yes, the dashboard’s time filter reveals that certain months (e.g., May, July) have higher average prices and sales volume, indicating possible seasonal effects.

 ---